 Zidane: No way!
 The father raised his fist and beat the son he had worked so hard to raise.

-The cutscene where Dagger is on the crumbling tower and Zidane (in a BDH moment) comes out of nowhere to rescue her.
+- The cutscene where Dagger is on the crumbling tower and Zidane (in a BDH moment) comes out of nowhere to rescue her.
 You catch your breath as she looks at him in total disbelief of the fact that he is actually there, before she desperately grabs on to him for dear life.
-Then, as the tower falls away, she gives him this look and a hug of such loving gratitude that it melts your heart into a puddle of mush.
+Then, as the tower falls away, she gives him this look and a hug of such loving gratitude.

 "Farewell.
 My memories will be part of the sky."

-The scene preceding the ending is nearly as heartwarming.
+- The scene preceding the ending is nearly as heartwarming.
 Despite everything Kuja had done, despite all of the misery and bloodshed that he was directly responsible for, and especially despite what he had personally done to Dagger and Zidane's friends, Zidane heads back into certain death to be next to Kuja on his deathbed.
 Because Kuja is the closest thing he has to blood family, and Zidane acknowledges that he himself could have done the same if their positions were reversed, he cannot live with just letting Kuja die alone.

 Steiner: I shall follow you to kingdom come if I must.

 - Let's explain the You Are Not Alone scene in detail.
 Zidane is told by the Big Bad that he was an 'Angel of Death' created to destroy all life of Gaia so it could be taken over by Terra, and he would have been the one who had essentially ruined his friend's lives with death and destruction.
 Then, after getting his soul partially drained, he crashes hard into a Heroic BSoD, but not only do his friends not judge him for what he is, they fight alongside him as he tries to push them away; he was there for them during the worst moments of their lives, so they're going to be there for his.